K1D77A/latter-day-paypal/README.md

 You will need to git clone cl-tls from  https://github.com/shrdlu68/cl-tls and put it into your local-projects, this is for verifying webhooks.

+To adjust how jojo parses, set the parameter `*parse-as*` to either :hash-table or :plist, by default it is :plist to maintain backwards compatibility.

 ## Intro

 To get started you need to set `*client*` and `*secret*` to your client and secret.